3.16 Francis A. Countway Library of Medicine

 - Renew via the HOLLIS catalogue with a Harvard PIN, by e-mail (email@example.com), or by calling 617 432-2136.

 - Recalls by other library patrons may change the due date of your book, though a minimum borrowing period of 2 weeks remains effective.
-Look for notices in your e-mail.
+Notices are sent via e-mail.

 - The course and permanent reserve collection contains core medical textbooks, items selected by faculty, and Board Exam review materials.
-Pick these up at the Circulation Desk for in-house use or overnight checkout (available from two hours before closing and due one hour after opening the next day).
+These may be picked up at the Circulation Desk for in-house use or overnight checkout (available from two hours before closing and due one hour after opening the next day).

 - Library materials awaiting pickup are on the Hold Shelf at the Circulation Desk.